Roblox raises at $29.5 billion valuation, readies for direct listing – TechCrunch

 In February of 2020, the company closed a $150 million Series G led by Andreessen Horowitz which valued the company at $4 billion.

-The gaming startup has initially planned an IPO in 2020, but after the major first day pops of DoorDash and Airbnb, the company leadership reconsidered their timeline, according to a report in Axios.
-Those major say-one share price pops left significant money on the table for the companies selling those shares, an outcome Roblox is likely looking to avoid.
+The gaming startup had initially planned an IPO in 2020, but after the major first-day pops of DoorDash and Airbnb, the company leadership reconsidered their timeline, according to a report in Axios.
+Those major day-one share price pops left significant money on the table for the companies selling those shares, an outcome Roblox is likely looking to avoid.
 Today, the company also announced that it plans to enter the public markets via a direct listing.

 Roblox’s 7x valuation multiple signals just how feverish public and private markets are for tech stocks.
-The valuation also highlights how investors foresee the company benefiting from pandemic trends which pushed more users online and towards social gaming platforms.
+The valuation also highlights how investors foresee the company benefiting from pandemic trends which pushed more users online and toward social gaming platforms.
 In a 2019 prospectus, the company shared that it had 17.6 million users, now Roblox claims to have 31 million daily active users on its platform.